Open-Shell restores the classic Start menu in Windows 10 and 11. Customize your experience with this free and stable tool.

 Performance and ease of use

 Open-Shell is easy to install and uses minimal system resources.
-It runs fast and stable, with virtually no impact on boot time.
-The interface can seem a bit technical at first, but most features include helpful explanations.
-Everyday users can run it “out of the box” with one of the default themes.
+It runs quickly and reliably, and it barely affects your PC’s startup time.
+The interface can look a bit technical at first, but most features include helpful explanations.
+Everyday users can use it out of the box with one of the default themes.

 Is it safe and maintained?

-Although the original Classic Shell project was discontinued in 2017, Open-Shell is an actively maintained community-driven continuation.
-It has been developed for years and is hosted on GitHub as open source, making it transparent and safe to use—especially compared to closed third-party menu alternatives.
+Although the original Classic Shell project was discontinued in 2017, Open-Shell is a community-driven fork that’s actively updated by volunteer developers.
+The project has been running for years and is hosted on GitHub with open-source code.
+That makes it transparent and safe to use—especially compared to closed third-party menu alternatives.

 Top 5 tips and tricks